TheIconfactory/Tapestry/Documentation/API.md

   * `<blockquote>` for quoted text.
   * `<br>` for a newline in the context of a paragraph.
 Ignored outside a paragraph.

-For example, if your plugin provides the following `body`:
+For example, if your connector provides the following `body`:

 ```html
 <p><b>Bold</b>, <i>italic</i>, <b><i>both</i></b>,<br/> and <a href="#">link</a>.</p>